Moviri/recline-extensions-moviri/README.md

 # RECLINE-EXTENSIONS-MOVIRI

 This package extends recline package with new models and views (charts and controls).
 For more info on all additions see wiki on https://github.com/Moviri/recline/wiki/_pages
-It uses slickgrid to generate tables and xCharts and NVD3 to generate charts.
+It uses slickgrid to generate tables and xCharts or NVD3 to generate charts.

 For a list of examples, see all tutorials.